Caramel Corn

 • Remove from heat and quickly stir in the baking soda and vanilla.
 The caramel will immediately start to foam.
 Working quickly, pour the caramel evenly over the popcorn and stir with a rubber spatula until it is well coated and becomes harder to stir.

-• Bake the popcorn in the preheated oven for 45 minutes to 1 hour, stirring every 15 minutes.
+• Bake the popcorn in the preheated oven for 1 hour, stirring every 15 minutes.
 With every stir you will notice that the popcorn is becoming drier.
 Once it becomes quite dry and no longer sticks together, remove from oven and stir again to break apart remaining clusters.

 Notes